csiebler/bot-service-device-flow-authentication/README.md

-# Device Flow Authentication Example
+# OAuth 2.0 Device Code Flow Authentication with Azure Bot Framework - Example

 # Overview

 This is a basic example of using Azure Active Directory (AAD) Authentication using OAuth 2.0 Device Code Flow with Azure Bot Service in Node.js.
-Full details can be found in this [blog post (not published yet)](https://clemenssiebler.com).
+Full details can be found in this [blog post](https://clemenssiebler.com/blog/2018/05/azure-active-directory-authentication-using-oauth-2.0-device-code-flow-with-azure-bot-service-and-node.js/).

 ![Screenshot](screenshot.jpg "Screenshot")

 ## Instructions